-This column originally appeared in the May 9 edition of Lube Report Americas.
+This report originally appeared in the March 21 edition of Lube Report Americas.

 Adrian Brown is a senior market analyst for chemicals and base oils with SSY Shipbrokers, London, can be reached email@example.com +44 12 0750 7507.
 Information about SSY can be found atwww.ssyonline.com.
 In the Houston office,Steve Rosenthalof SSY's Chemical Tanker Department can be reached directly at +1 (713) 652-2700 and Jordi Maymi in Singapore can be reached at +65 6854-7127.